kwalczak80/mx-monster/README.md

 ### Icons

-All icons that are used in this project comes from [Font Awsome](https://fontawesome.com/) website.
+All the icons that are used in this project come from the [Font Awsome](https://fontawesome.com/) website.

 ### Search